GreatCowBASIC/Demonstration_Sources/Vendor_Boards/Great_Cow_Basic_Demo_Board/16F17126_chiprange_demonstrations/readme.md

 # Prototype Board used

 We used the PICKit2 Low Pin Count Demo board.
-But, you can make your own like this.
+But, you can make your own like this - thank you Chris Roper.

 ![Broadboard PK2 LPC Board](image.png)

 See Figure A.1 in the [PICKIT2 Low Pin Count Demo Board User’s Guide](http://ww1.microchip.com/downloads/en/DeviceDoc/Low%20Pin%20Count%20User%20Guide%2051556a.pdf) for the full details of the layout.